White House struggles to appease liberal allies on immigration

 The conversation for many advocates and Democrats has turned from immigration reform to work permits to allow migrants to sustain themselves outside of shelters, and to the executive actions Biden can take to expedite those permits.

-In her letter to Mayorkas, Healey laid out a request to speed work permits through either DHS regulation or guidance rather than by Congress.
+In her letter to Mayorkas, Healey laid out a request to speed work permits through DHS regulation or guidance, rather than by Congress.

 “We appreciate your direct engagement, but even with the exhaustive efforts of your team within the bounds of what is allowable by law, we will still be in need of expanded federal partnership,” she wrote.